 Set out below are two key reasons why engaging a legal representative from our firm is the best way forward for you:

 To draw up effective Consent Orders or Agreements

 Consent Orders are designed to document (legally) the agreement reached between parties, whether it be property settlement or in relation to the care of children of a relationship.

 But beware!
 If you draft these yourself, it is likely that you will miss something or they will not say what you think they say.

-We are highly skilled in drafting agreements by way of Consent (or Binding Financial Agreement).
-We can not only advise you in relation to your entitlements but also draft Consent Orders which properly document your Agreement.
+We are highly skilled in drafting agreements by way of consent.
+We can not only advise you in relation to your entitlements but also draft Consent Orders or a Binding Financial Agreement which properly document your agreement.

 If your Consent Orders document your property settlement, in most cases they are documenting the division of property that it has taken most of your life to save and create.
 You don’t want to have Consent Orders that fail to cover the division of those assets in the way you thought they did, or alternatively create more problems in the future.
 This can all be avoided by using a legal representative from Stewart Family Law.

 The Court process relies heavily on the documents you have filed on your behalf.
 Drafting Court documents based on a client’s instructions is something we, as lawyers, do all the time.
 We are well aware of what issues need to be covered and the best way to present your evidence to the Court to put you (and your case) in the best position possible for Court.